bahadoor009/Docker/README.md

 To check downloaded images<br>
 docker images<br>

-TO create a container from an image<br>
+To create a container from an image<br>
 docker run --name mytomcat  -p   7070:8080   tomee<br>
 Note: If two containers are running at same port, inorder to avoid conflict while accessing the application we use "Port mapping".